Peer Support Groups

 Without taking that first step, and receiving the help and guidance of the trust, I believe I would have been unable to so quickly come to terms with my new status, and I am very thankful and pleased that I did reach out, and was so warmly received and accepted.
 Not feeling & being alone on this daunting journey has proved to be a great relief and a huge source of comfort to me, to both of us.”

-Contact Annie Parker if you are interested in joining us….
+Contact Anne if you are interested in joining us….

 The Castle Group (North Devon Peer Support Group) meets every other month on a Friday evening between 6pm to 9pm.
 This group provides and opportunity for people to meet in a comfortable, relaxed and confidential space.
 Please bring snacks to share.